Welfare Check-Ins: Keeping Lone Workers Connected and Safe

 Combining with Other Safety Features

-Each layer catches different scenarios.
-Together, they minimize the time between an incident and a response.
+Each layer addresses different failure modes.
+Together, they minimize the time between an incident occurring and a response beginning—the critical window that determines outcomes in emergencies.

 Key Takeaways

-- Configure intervals based on risk level—don't make them too frequent
+- Configure intervals based on actual risk level—don't make them too frequent.

-- Combine with SOS, man-down detection, and GPS for layered safety
+- Combine with SOS, man-down detection, and GPS for comprehensive layered safety.

 Written by